clowntheArt/gw2acr-guide/index.md

 * later triggers allow tighter chaining
 * channeling or looping skills require care

-use triggers to enforce animation safety instead of fixed delays.
-fixed waits tend to break under alacrity or latency.
+use triggers to enforce animation safety instead of fixed delays fixed waits tend to break under alacrity or latency

 ---